Using SEMP to Monitor PubSub+ Cache

 An event broker supports a maximum SEMP polling rate of ten requests per second.

-When you are using SEMP Request Over Message Bus service and a more-cookie is returned, the single page constitute a single request.
-For information on oversized responses and the more-cookie, refer to SEMP v1 Paging.
+When you are using SEMP Request Over Message Bus service and a more-cookie is returned, the single page constitutes a single request.
+For information about oversized responses and the more-cookie, see SEMP v1 Paging.

 The following SEMP requests should not be polled more than once every 30 seconds due to the large amounts of data that could be returned: